 "No one can juggle a career, family, and friendships at the same time."

-If these relationships became less of a priority, that meant I’d lose my entire support system.
+If friendships became less of a priority, I'd lose my entire support system.

 I held on even tighter (sometimes to the detriment of the relationship).

 The older we got, the more I started hearing disbelief from people our own age --

 "Wait.
 I thought you were joking when you said you went to Mardi Gras with 20 friends."